 Digital Television Service.
 In December 1996, the FCC formally approved technical standards for digital advanced television ("DTV").
 DTV is a flexible system that will permit broadcasters to utilize a single digital channel in various ways, including providing one channel of high-definition television programming with greatly enhanced image and sound quality or several channels of lower-definition television programming ("multicasting"), and is capable of accommodating subscription video and data services.
 Broadcasters may offer a combination of services, so long as they transmit at least one stream of free video programming on the DTV channel.
-The FCC has assigned to each existing full power television station (including each station operations are continued on that station's existing channel.
+The FCC has assigned to each existing full power television station (including each station owned by the Company) a second channel to implement DTV while present television operations are continued on that station's existing analog channel.
 Although in some cases a station's DTV channel may only permit operation over a smaller geographic service area than that available using its existing channel, the FCC's stated goal in assigning channels was to provide stations with DTV service areas that will replicate their existing service areas.
+Recently, the FCC required all stations broadcasting digital signals to replicate their analog service areas by December 31, 2004, or lose interference protection in the areas not replicated.
 The FCC's DTV rules also permit stations to request new channel assignments and other modifications to their assigned DTV facilities, allowing them to expand their DTV service areas if certain interference criteria are met.
 Under FCC rules and the Balanced Budget Act of 1997, station owners may be required to surrender one channel in 2006 and thereafter provide service solely in the DTV format.
-Each of the Company's stations must construct DTV facilities and commence operations by May 2002.
-As of March 1, 2000, the Company had commenced such DTV construction at WRDW, it's Augusta, Georgia station, and currently intends to complete the necessary DTV construction at all of its stations by the FCC deadline.
+Generally, under current FCC rules each of the Company's stations must construct DTV facilities and commence operations by May 2002.
+The Company completed its DTV implementation at WRDW, its Augusta, Georgia station, in early 2000.
+As of February 21, 2001, the Company has commenced such DTV construction at KWTX and WEAU, its Waco, Texas and Eau Claire, Wisconsin stations, respectively.
+The Company currently intends to complete the necessary DTV construction at all of its stations by the FCC deadline.

-The FCC's DTV decisions now are subject to judicial review in a consolidated appeal before the U.S. Court of Appeals for the District of Columbia Circuit.
-In November 1998, the FCC issued a decision to implement the requirement of the Telecommunications Act of 1996 that it charge broadcasters a fee for offering subscription services on the DTV channel.
-The FCC's decision to impose a fee of 5% of the gross revenues generated by such services currently is subject to petitions for reconsideration before the FCC.
-The FCC also is considering whether and how to extend cable systems' obligations for mandatory carriage of certain broadcast television signals to the DTV channel.
-Deliberations on this issue include the question of whether cable systems should be required to transmit DTV signals in the same definition in which originally broadcast.
+In November 1998, the FCC issued a decision to implement the requirement of the Telecommunications Act that it charge broadcasters a fee for offering subscription services on the DTV channel.
+The FCC decision was to impose a fee of 5% of the gross revenues generated by such services.
+The FCC also is considering whether and how to extend cable systems' obligations for mandatory carriage of broadcast stations' DTV channels.
 Finally, the FCC is considering additional public interest obligations on broadcasters' digital operations.
-The Commission asked for comment on four general categories of issues: (1) the application of television stations' public interest obligations to the new flexibility and capabilities of digital television, such as multiple channel transmission; (2) how television stations could best serve their communities in terms of providing their viewers information on their public interest activities, and using digital technology to provide emergency information in new ways; (3) how DTV broadcasters could increase access to television programming by people with disabilities, and further the longstanding legislative and regulatory goals of diversity; and (4) whether broadcasters could enhance the quality of political discourse through uses of the airwaves for political issues and debate.
+The FCC has asked for comment on four general categories of issues: (1) the application of television stations' public interest obligations to the new flexibility and capabilities of digital television, such as multiple channel transmission; (2) how television stations could best serve their communities in terms of providing their viewers information on their public interest activities, and using digital technology to provide emergency information in new ways; (3) how DTV broadcasters could increase access to television programming by people with disabilities, and further the longstanding legislative and regulatory goals of diversity; and (4) whether broadcasters could enhance the quality of political discourse through uses of the airwaves for political issues and debate.